ipastusi/truststore-maven-plugin/README.md

 ## Downloading certificates

+#### Default settings

-When downloading certificates at runtime from servers, standard Java PKI rules apply:
+When downloading certificates from servers, standard Java PKI rules apply:

 - Default truststore is used
-- No keystore is used
+- Empty keystore is used

+You might have already customised these settings with global `~/.mavenrc` or project-level `.mvn/jvm.config`.

+#### Using custom truststore

-If you want, you can override default truststore with `javax.net.ssl.trustStore` and `javax.net.ssl.trustStorePassword`.
+You can override default truststore with `javax.net.ssl.trustStore` and `javax.net.ssl.trustStorePassword`.
 However, you may prefer to set `trustAllCertificates` to `true` instead.

+#### Using custom keystore

-If you want, you can define a keystore to use with `javax.net.ssl.keyStore` and `javax.net.ssl.keyStorePassword`.
+You can override default keystore with `javax.net.ssl.keyStore` and `javax.net.ssl.keyStorePassword`.
 This may be required to download the certificates if the server is configured to require client authentication and terminate TLS handshake if the client doesn't provide a certificate.
 Please note this is no longer the case with Java versions 11 and above.
 These versions will let you download server certificates even if the server is configured to require client authentication and client doesn't provide a certificate.

 ## Loading certificates from existing truststores